Data

 Please credit me if you use the data and share if you make any improvements.
 These data have not undergone any sort of peer review or professional quality checking procedures (this was more of a side project for me), so please don't hold me liable for any mistakes!
 For anyone who is curious, I have written up a brief note on methodology here.

-As can be seen from the figures below, South India has grown at a notably faster rate than the rest of the country — the region has grown at nearly 6% a year for four decades.
-By contrast, the growth rate in North Central India (undivided Uttar Pradesh and Bihar) was barely half that amount, or nearly 2.5 percentage points lower each year for 42 years.
-The rest of the country grew at around 4-4.5% a year right around the national average.
+Post-1991, growth picked up in every region, but to different degrees.
+Over the past three decades, South India has grown at a notably faster rate than the rest of the country — nearly 6% a year, which is not that far off China's (officially reported) GDP growth of 8.3% a year over that period.
+By contrast, the growth rate in North Central India was barely half that amount, or about 2.6 percentage points lower each year for over 30 years.
+The rest of the country, including the former standout far northern region, grew at about 4.5% a year — right around the national average.